SpartnerNL/laravel-excel-docs/3.1/architecture/objects.md

 }
 ```

-Alternatively you can also configure these listeners globally if you want it to happen to any export.
+Alternatively, you can also configure these listeners globally if you want it to happen to any export.

 ```php
 Writer::listen(BeforeExport::class, function () {